 The Premier thought opening a courthouse was ‘hardly right to begin Albany Week but it was still a necessary building..’ hailing it as one of the best in the Colony of Western Australia, of which the people of Albany ‘should be well proud’.

 Arched entrances in stone are ‘poems in stone’

 A curious feature of the Courthouse building are its arched doorways.
 They were constructed from local granite in the ‘dry stone’ style meaning the stone was not cemented together.

 Writing about the grace of what he called the two porch-way entrances in 1948, a correspondent recounted that a man who had worked on the building, said the arches were really “poems in stone”.
 This was because he doubted whether anyone still existed who could do such stone masonry.
 Then inside, there was a large, lofty cedar-panelled main court room and spiral staircase leading to the exit hall.

-The unusual curved blue stone work around the entry.
-The stone was quarried locally.
+The unusual curved blue stone work around the entry was made using locally quarried stone.

 Albany Courthouse used as an auction venue for Government land sales

 In the 1800s courthouses were used for a variety purposes in addition to being places to administer justice.
 In 1898, the same year that the Albany Courthouse was opened, and subsequent years for a time, the colonial Government of Western Australia used it to auctioneer residential land.
 One lot was knocked down at the upset price of £70 to the quartermaster-sergeant at the forts.5